-- 1. Kindergarten Second Grade Report A complete report of progress in several skill areas.
-The grading on the report is self-explanatory. - 2.
-Grades 3 6 Report Cards The regular grading system of A, B, C, D, and E are used where appropriate.
+- 1. K- Grade 2 Report Cards A complete report of progress in several skill areas.
+The grading on the progress report is self-explanatory. - 2.
+Grades 3 8 Report Cards The regular grading system of A, B, C, D and E are used where appropriate.